astsu777/ansible-role-webserver/README.md

-Ansible Role: Webserver (Nginx)
+Ansible Role: Webserver (Nginx OR Apache)
 =========

 This role installs and configure a webserver.
-For the moment, this role only manages *Nginx*.
+For the moment, this role only manages *Nginx* OR *Apache* (you can choose which one to install using a variable).

 The following actions are performed:
-- Install the latest version of Nginx
+- Install the latest version of Nginx or Apache
 - Install the latest version of PHP-FPM
 - Install the latest version of UFW
-- Remove the default Website of Nginx
+- Remove the default Website of the Web server
 - Copy some hardened website templates to /root/
 - Open the HTTP and HTTPS ports in the firewall
 - Prepare the skeleton of new users to handle Websites